T0raT/builds_rebuilt/README.md

 > [!NOTE]
-> Project migrated to BUILDS repo, this repo is abandoned.
+> Project migrated to builds-cc repo, this repo is abandoned.

 # Astro Starter Kit: Basics